apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs.
 **Design space** is the set of all possible schedulings with respect to a TensorIR program.

-**Problems with the current scheduling system.** Currently we have 3 sets of scheduling APIs:
+### Problems with the current scheduling system

+Currently we have 3 sets of scheduling APIs:
 * **Manual schedule**: Developers optimize their programs by manually invoking schedule primitives, i.e. explore points in the design space with humans in the loop.
 This can be a tedious and error-prone approach, hence the creation of AutoTVM and AutoScheduler (Ansor).